 Some of them dazzled me with their power and status, their color and charisma.
-Others seemed ordinary, distinctly black and white – although they may have been the better leaders.
+Others seemed ordinary, distinctly black and white.

 Back then, I got a buzz from hanging around VIPs.
 Perhaps I thought their importance would rub off on me and boost my fragile ego.
 Years on, after a long personal development journey, during which I have grown in self-esteem and transformed my career, I now find myself in a leadership role of sorts.